-There is a great deal of behind-the-scenes work involved in accomplishing the goals of local NGOs in Belgium.
-The purpose of the NGO Support project is to provide assistance with the operational workload of a local NGO, to enable them to widen their reach and improve the services they provide to the refugees and homeless communities in Brussels, Belgium.
+The purpose of the NGO Support project is to provide assistance in the daily opportunities of a local NGO.
+This enables them to widen their reach and improve the services they provide to the refugees and homeless communities in Brussels, Belgium.

 The purpose of the Renovation project in Belgium is to provide support in developing better infrastructure for the community centers and NGOs we work with in Brussels.
 Many of these centers are under-funded and run-down and are therefore in need of new structures or renovation work.